5 ways to get the most out of Lent

 That’s why I’m sharing these 5 ways to get the most out of Lent.
-And I’m letting you in on a secret right up front: the practice of Lent shouldn’t be about giving up anything other than giving up yourself to God.
+And I’m letting you in on a secret right up front: the focus of Lent shouldn’t be about what habit you’re fasting from—it should be about surrendering yourself to God as a living sacrifice.

-So if you’re not sure how to best devote your time to the Lord this Lenten season, this is for you.
-Keep reading!
+So if you’re not sure how to best do that this Lenten season, keep reading—this is for you!

 But wait… what if you’re not even sure what Lent is, or if observing it is right for you?
 Click here to find out right now.